 ShUM today: learning and discussion

-Educational offers that places the heritage of the ShUM-cities in an epoch-spanning context on Jewish religion, teachings, and history, will be developed in parallel to the UNESCO-World Heritage application.
+Educational offers that place the heritage of the ShUM Sites and the Jewish communities in a cross-epochal context to Jewish religion, scholarship and history were developed in parallel to the UNESCO World Heritage application.

-ShUM: this is not dusty stones and old documents.
-ShUM was modern, ShUM is a place of history and present-day, worthy of discovery.
+ShUM: that is not dusty stones and old documents.
+SchUM was modern, SchUM is a space of history and the present that needs to be discovered.

 Philip Spiers: "As far as I know...
 My Father"